0bMERLIN/PocketML/docs/_site/CalcGUI.md

 ![](calculator.png)
 > Note: This screenshot is from linux, on android the layout or font might change a little depending on your kivy installation / android version.

 Kivy labels don't have background by default.
-As an excercise you could add a `Rect pos size color` behind the label inside `view`!
+As an exercise you could add a `Rect pos size color` behind the label inside `view`!